14 Tips For Handling Lash Clients When You Get Sick

 Staying home to take care of yourself is grossly underrated these days.
 You can’t hustle non-stop; your body can’t handle it.
 No one’s can!

 Drink more water than you think you need.
 It’ll help flush out all the toxins in your body.
+Keep a temperature-controlled portable tumbler or water bottle near your lash station, and take a few sips every 5-10 minutes.

 Drink herbal tea.
 It’s yummy and provides your body with antioxidants and natural remedies.